Washington Rental Agreement

 Washington Landlord Tenant Laws

-• Warranty of Habitability – Washington landlords can only rent out habitable property.
-Habitable property must have various features important to health and safety, such as hot water, heating, and smoke detectors (among other things).
-The landlord has between 24 hours and 10 days after proper notice to make repairs, depending how serious and dangerous the issue is.
+• Warranty of Habitability – Washington can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, electricity, and smoke detectors.
+Landlords have between 24 hours and 10 days after proper notice to make repairs, depending how serious and dangerous the issue is.
 Failure to repair might let a tenant end the rental agreement, ask a court to order repairs or compensation, or repair and deduct for lesser repairs.
-Rent withholding isn’t allowed in Washington.
+Washington tenants can’t withhold rent.

-• Lease Termination – Washington tenants can break month-to-month leases with 20 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, unit uninhabitability, or domestic abuse.
+• Lease Termination – Washington tenants can end month-to-month leases with 20 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, unit uninhabitability, or domestic abuse.

-• Rent Increases and Fees – Washington does not set a maximum cap on rent increases, but any increases must be preceded with at least 60 days of advance notice.
-Late fees are limited to $20 or 20% of the monthly rent amount (whichever is greater), and bounced check fees are capped at $40.
+• Rent Increases and Fees – Washington doesn’t limit the amount of a rent increase.
+Any increases must receive at least 60 days of advance notice.
+Late fees are limited to $20 or 20% of the monthly rent amount (whichever is greater).
+Bounced check fees have a cap of $40, plus interest at a yearly rate of 12% from the date of dishonor.

 • Landlord Entry – Washington landlords have the right to enter rental property for inspections, maintenance, showings, and emergencies.
 They have to give at least two days of written advance notice before entering, unless it’s an emergency situation.

-• Settling Legal Disputes – Washington allows landlord-tenant disputes in small claims court, if the amount in controversy is less than $10,000.
+• Settling Legal Disputes – Washington lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $10,000.

 To learn more about landlord tenant laws in Washington, click here.